pyeventsourcing/eventsourcing/docs/topics/support.rst

 Advice and development services are available to help managers and developers with the design and development of their event-sourced applications and systems.

-- Coaching your developers in the use of the library.
 - Overall assessment of your existing implementation, with recommendations for improvement.
 - Address your specific concerns with how your event-sourced system is built (and running).
+- Coaching developers in the use of the library.
 - Development of sample applications and systems for guidance or demonstration purposes.
 - Development of working applications and systems for production use.